CAPA in Manufacturing: A Practical Guide

 Never triggering a CAPA at all

 The opposite problem.
 Some shops treat CAPA as something that only happens during audits.
-Problems get fixed informally, the same issues keep coming back, and there's no record of what was investigated or what was done.
-This is worse than CAPA overuse because systemic issues never get addressed.
+Problems get fixed informally, the same issues keep coming back, and there's no record of what was investigated.
+If you're seeing the same problem more than twice, it needs a formal investigation with documented root cause analysis and verified corrective action.

 Shallow root cause analysis

 "Operator error" is the most common root cause finding, and it's almost never the actual root cause.
 Blaming the operator closes the CAPA on paper but doesn't prevent the next operator from making the same mistake.
+Push past the human error.
+Ask what about the process, the training, the tooling, or the environment allowed the error to happen.

 Skipping verification